DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

 - **Policy ▶️ Standard ▶️ Baseline ▶️ Guideline ▶️Procedure**
     - **Policy**: Policy is High level from Management
     - **Standard** mandatory, must meet EXACTLY, no more, no less e.g DoD 8570, AR 25-2, NIST SP , 800 53
-    - **Baseline** mandatory, must meet AT LEAST, can do more than it requires e.g CIS Benchmarks
+    - **Baseline** mandatory, must meet AT LEAST, can do more than it requires e.g CIS Benchmarks, or imaging.
+Imaging is done to deploy an identical configuration to multiple systems, but this is typically done after identifying security controls.
     - **Guideline** suggested practices, not mandatory e.g DoD STIGs, Microsoft NSA, PCI DSS, NIST 800-88

 - **Salami Attack** is a type of cyberattack or fraud where a perpetrator takes small, seemingly insignificant actions that individually appear harmless but collectively result in a substantial impact.
 The term "salami" is used metaphorically, implying that the attack slices off small pieces, like slicing a salami, which are not noticeable individually but accumulate to cause significant harm.